 You can also freeze the skewers before cooking.
 Wrap tightly in plastic wrap and freeze for one month.
 Defrost in the fridge overnight before cooking.

 - Don't over-marinate the chicken.
 This marinade includes alcohol and lime juice which can start cooking the chicken if it is left to sit for too long.
 Chicken breast meat can also become soggy if over marinated.
+If you would like to read more about marinating meat check out this article from Carnivore Style.

 - Snuggle the chicken pieces together for more even cooking and to keep the chicken tender.